Uniswap/docs/docs/V2/guides/javascript-sdk/02-fetching-data.md

 ### Provided by the User

 One option here is to simply pass in the correct value, which we may know is `18`.
-At this point, we're ready to represent DAI as a <Link to='/docs/v2/SDK/token'>Token</Link>:
+At this point, we're ready to represent DAI as a [Token](../../reference/SDK/02-token.md):

 ```typescript
 import { ChainId, Token } from '@uniswap/sdk'